Best Arm Identification for Stochastic Rising Bandits: Estimators Efficient Update

 \section{Estimators Efficient Update}

-In what follows, we describe how to implement an efficient version (\ie fully online) of the algorithms we presented in the main paper.
+In this appendix, we describe how to implement an efficient version (\ie fully online) of the estimators we presented in the main paper.
 We resort to the update developed by~\citet{metelli2022stochastic}.
 This update provides a way to achieve an $\mathcal{O}(1)$ computational complexity at each step for the update of the estimates for the pessimistic estimator $\hat{\mu}_i(t)$ and optimistic estimator $\check{\mu}_i^T(t)$.

-With a slight abuse of notation, from now on, we denote with $\overline{x}_{i,n}$ the reward collected at the $n$\textsuperscript{th} pull from the arm $i$.
-Differently, from what we use in the paper, here the reward subscript indicates the arm $i$ and the number of pulls of that arm $n$ instead of the total number of pulls $t$ we used in the definition of $x_t$.
+With a slight abuse of notation, only in this appendix, for the sake of simplicity, we denote with $\overline{x}_{i,n}$ the reward collected at the $n$\textsuperscript{th} pull from the arm $i$ and with $h_{i,t} = h(N_{i,t-1})$ the window size.
+Differently from the paper, here the reward subscript indicates the arm $i$ and the number of pulls of that arm $n$ instead of the total number of pulls $t$ we used in the definition of $x_t$.

 More specifically, the \textit{pessimistic} estimator $\hat{\mu}_i$ can be written as:

 where the quantity $\overline{a}_i$ is updated as follows:

 and $\overline{a}_i = 0$ as the algorithm starts.